friesbat/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-this 0x06.
+this the task 0x06.
 C - More pointers, arrays and strings